robotjatek/XCP/README.md

 ```

 ### Setting up the DAQ layout
 The following code sets up the DAQ layout to be used.
 This will be used to create the DAQ lists in the slave.
 It is always the user's responsibility to maintain the DAQ layout descriptor.
-The following code sets up 2 DAQ list with 1 ODT and 1 ODT entry each.
+The following code sets up 2 DAQ lists with 1 ODT and 1 ODT entry each.
 ```cpp
 DAQLayout daqlayout;
 DAQ daq0;